Help! No One Is Following Our Processes!

 Unless the individuals / departments and organizations believe they are being measured and held accountable for the process in a real and tangible way that actually has consequences, they will resort to the path of least resistance when deciding about how they operate and what work they will prioritize.

-This inability to establish the organizational capability to deploy the process is one of the key impediments to success that we hear over and over again, and is a key finding of the research we did at our Pink Perspectives in 2008.
+This inability to establish the organizational capability to deploy the process is one of the key impediments to success that we hear over and over again, and is a key finding of the research we did in 2008 and 2011.

 Moving people to change their current practices takes effort on many levels.
 In one sense you need to engineer out of the organization any potential legitimate excuse for non compliance.
 A topic I explore in greater depth in the following article: Employee Compliance A Key Factor For ITIL Process Adoption